 Jesus is the Bread and the Word.

-Jesus said to them, “I am the bread of life; he who comes to Me will not hunger, and he who believes in Me will never thirst.”
+Jesus told them, “I am the bread of life; he who comes to Me will not hunger, and he who believes in Me will never thirst.”

-My prayer is these verses stirred up a hunger in your soul to feed upon the Word of God.
+I am praying these verses stir up a hunger in your soul to feed upon the Word of God.
 One of my favorite chapters in the Bible is the longest.
-It describes how we benefit from God’s Words as we meditate upon it and apply it to our lives.
-14 Benefits of God’s Word from Psalm 119.
+It describes how we benefit from God’s Words as we meditate upon them and apply them to our lives—14 Benefits of God’s Word from Psalm 119.

-If your appetite has been whetted for the Word, try one of our Selah Bible studies and learn how to feed on the Word of God and be satisfied!
+If your appetite has been whetted for the Word, try one of our Selah Bible studies, learn how to feed on the Word of God, and be satisfied!